AncientreeBILL/AncientreeBILL.github.io/index.md

 - Point Cloud Colorization (To be completed)

-- Visualization of the Hague.
+- Visualization of the Hague
     - It is the Geo-data visualization of river systems and public transport of the Hague.
     - The result of this project is chosen to be shown on the [TU Delft course website](https://cusp.tbm.tudelft.nl/teaching/) as a banner image.